lhladik15/Battery-Arbitrage-Modeling-Tool/README.md

 2.Market prices inputs:

-■ 2017 Hourly LBMPs (accessible from NYISO historical price data on website)
+■ 2017 Hourly LBMPs (examples of these CSVs can be found in the releases of this repository)

 ■ Zone = N.Y.C.